cylc/cylc-doc/src/user-guide/writing-suites.rst

 It is sometimes convenient to omit certain tasks from the suite at runtime without actually deleting their definitions from the suite.

-Defining ``[runtime]`` properties for tasks that do not appear in the suite graph results in verbose-mode validation warnings that the tasks are disabled.
+Defining :cylc:conf:`[runtime]` properties for tasks that do not appear in the suite graph results in verbose-mode validation warnings that the tasks are disabled.
 They cannot be used because the suite graph is what defines their dependencies and valid cycle points.
-Nevertheless, it is legal to leave these orphaned runtime sections in the suite configuration because it allows you to temporarily remove tasks from the suite by simply commenting them out of the graph.
+Nevertheless, it is legal to leave these orphaned runtime sections in the suite configuration because it allows you to temporarily remove tasks from the suite by commenting them out of the graph.

 To omit a task from the suite at runtime but still leave it fully defined and available for use (by insertion) use one or both of